jbrt/ec2cryptomatic/README.md

 - Encrypt all the EBS volumes for an instance
 - Duplicate all the source tags to the target
 - Apply DeleteOnTermination flag if needs
+- Preserve the original volume or not as an option (thank to @cobaltjacket)

 For your information, the workflow used to encrypt a EBS volume is:
 - Take a snapshot from the original volume